docker/compose/docs/compose-file.md

 ### dns

 Custom DNS servers.
-Can be a single value or a list.
+Can be a single value or a sequence.

     dns: 8.8.8.8
     dns: